 Analysis and Test Results

 Soft coolers, put simply, are bags made to keep things cold.
 However, not all cold-keeping bags are created equal.
-There are simple, small models just as suited to being a lunch box as a six-pack caddie, and then there are the luxury models with all the bells and whistles one would expect of a high-end product.
-But the question of "which one is the right one?" comes down to what you are really looking for, what you need, and where you are going to go with it.
-We set out to look at the whole range, from the most common to the fanciest, to see how they compare and stand up to all the abuse our testers could throw at them.
-In the process, our testers were able break down the category and put together some solid recommendations and observations.
+Due to an influx of options available on the market over the past couple of years, these useful items find homes with thousands of people looking to adventure and chill.
+There are so many options to choose from these days; from simple, small models suited to acting like a lunch box or a six-pack caddie, to luxury models with all the bells and whistles one would expect of a high-end product.
+But the question of "which one is the right one for me?" comes down to what you're hoping to use it for, where you plan to take it, and - let's be honest - how much you're willing to spend.
+We set out to look at the whole range, from the simplest to the fanciest, to see how they compare and stand up to all the use and abuse our testers could throw at them.
+In the process, we gained a better understanding of the many options available today, and put together some useful recommendations and observations for you!

-To back up a bit, overall durability comes down to a few simple qualities: the material it is made from, the construction style and manufacturing, and the components (zippers, buckles, straps, etc.).
-Our test models were made from various materials.
-The lower end models used light to mid-weight nylon or canvas with middle-of-the-road zippers and regular construction in terms of stitching or heat welding.
-The higher-end more expensive models were made from heavy rubber, had burly zippers and components, and much more robust construction.
+The models that scored lower in our durability tests used light to mid-weight nylon or canvas with middle-of-the-road zippers and regular construction regarding stitching or heat welding.
+The higher-end models were made from heavy rubber or treated nylon, had heavy-duty zippers and components, reinforced seams and pressure points, and a more robust design and construction.
 All of these aspects affect the overall durability and lasting power.

 Ease of Use

-— Andrew Schurr
+— Maggie Brandenburg & Andrew Schurr

 Still not sure?
-Take a look at our buying advice article for more info.
+Take a look at our buying advice article for tips.